-18 Surprising Foods You Don’t Have to Keep in the Fridge
+20 Surprising Foods You Don’t Need to Put in the Refrigerator

 The only thing more crowded than the subway car I cram into every morning?
 My refrigerator.
 And no, I don’t have one of those college dorm-sized ones, either.
 I also don’t have a house full of growing children.
 My fridge issues all stem from one simple fact: I was raised by a family that literally kept everything from bread to nut butter at a chilling 35 degrees Fahrenheit.
 (Fun fact: You should set your refrigerator temperature at 40 degrees Fahrenheit or cooler.)
-The first time I tried a room temperature PB&J was a magical, unforgettable moment.)
-So, unless I really focus when I’m unpacking groceries, I typically go on autopilot, shoving 95 percent of my bounty inside my fridge—which isn’t always good news for my food.
+The first time I tried a room temperature PB&J was a magical, unforgettable moment.
+So, unless I really focus when I’m unpacking groceries, I typically go on autopilot, shoving 95 percent of my bounty inside my fridge, which isn’t always good news for my food.
 But it turns out, that’s not the best way to do it—there are plenty of foods that don’t need refrigeration.

 Citrus favorites like lemons, limes, oranges, and grapefruits are all great examples of food that doesn’t need to be refrigerated.
-These juicy fruits are best preserved in a countertop fruit basket.
-If you don’t think you’ll get around to eating your fruit for a few weeks, carve out a cool, dry, well-ventilated place (like your cupboard) for them to hang out until you’re ready to gobble ’em up.
+These juicy fruits are best preserved in a countertop fruit basket instead.
+If you don’t think you’ll get around to eating your fruit for a few weeks, carve out a cool, dry, well-ventilated place, like your cupboard, for them to hang out in until you’re ready to gobble ’em up.

 Unlike fully ripe avocados, which should be stored in the fridge, underripe berries (yup, the green superfood is technically a berry) should be kept at room temperature.
 Not sure whether an avocado is ripe yet?
-Avocados that are ready to be turned into guac (or any of these tasty avocado recipes for weight loss) will yield to light pressure.
+Avocados that are ready to be turned into guac will yield to light pressure.

-There are two distinct camps of people in this world: those who would rather eat a chip off the floor than use butter that’s been out all night and those who wouldn’t dream of storing their butter any other way.
-Since butter (one of our best full-fat foods for weight loss) is a dairy product, it’s easy to see why most people think it needs to be kept cold.
-However, if your kitchen is kept cooler than 70 degrees Fahrenheit, it’s A-ok to keep a few days’ (not weeks’!) worth of butter out on your counter in an airtight container.
-The rest should be stored in the refrigerator until you’re ready to use it.
-If you want to be extra cautious about germs, opt for grass-fed salted butter over the unsalted variety.
-The mineral helps ward off bacterial growth.
+There are two distinct camps of people in this world: those who would rather eat a chip off the floor than use butter that’s been out all night, and those who wouldn’t dream of storing their butter any other way.
+Since butter is a dairy product, it’s easy to see why most people think it needs to be kept cold.
+But that’s not actually the case: It turns out, butter can be stored safely outside the fridge in an airtight container.

 In warmer climates, many people store their bread in the fridge as a means of keeping it away from hungry ants.
 Though it’s a decent strategy, it’s one that will leave your loaves of rye and whole wheat harder than a rock.
-Unless it’s a variety that’s supposed to be frozen (like Ezekiel), store your bread in a cool, dry place.
+Unless it’s a variety that’s supposed to be frozen (like Ezekiel bread), store your bread in a cool, dry place.
 If you tend to take a very long time to polish it off, opt for freezing your bread over refrigerating it.
 And make sure to let it thaw completely before eating or toasting for the most enjoyable texture and flavor.

-Stored inside a paper bag in a cool, dark place like your pantry, potatoes and sweet potatoes should last for about three weeks.
+Stored inside a paper bag in a cool, dark place like your pantry, potatoes should last for about three weeks.
 Popping taters in the fridge will cause their starch to convert to sugar, resulting in spuds with an unpleasantly sweet taste, according to the United States Potato Board.

 Allow peaches, apricots, nectarines, and plums to ripen at room temperature.
 Once they’re soft and ripe, you can store them in your refrigerator for up to three days.

-Java addicts, listen up!
+Java lovers, listen up!
 If you’re currently storing your grounds or beans in the refrigerator or freezer, relocate them to a pantry stat!
 The fridge creates condensation that can alter the flavor of your favorite brew.
 The best way to store coffee is in an airtight container at room temperature.

-There’s a reason tropical fruit like kiwis, mangos, and pineapples grow in warmer climates—they hate the cold, and they’re all foods that don’t need refrigeration.
-If you won’t get around to eating your fruit within two or three days of taking it home, slice it up, place it in an airtight container, and pop it in the freezer where it will remain fresh for up to a year.
+There’s a reason tropical fruit like kiwis, mangos, and pineapples grow in warmer climates.
+They hate the cold, and they’re all foods that don’t need refrigeration.
+If you won’t get around to eating your fruit within two or three days of taking it home, slice it up, place it in an airtight container, and pop it in the freezer, where it will remain fresh for up to a year.

-Despite conventional wisdom, onions don’t need to be kept in the cold before they’re sliced.
+Onions don’t need to be kept in the cold before they’re sliced.
 In their whole form, onions are one of the foods that don’t need refrigeration.
-They fare best in the pantry—away from potatoes.
-The root veggie emits gasses that can cause your onions to prematurely rot.
+They fare best in the pantry, away from potatoes.
+The root veggie emits ethylene, which can cause your onions to prematurely rot.

 Sodium-filled condiments like soy and fish sauce keep fine in a kitchen cupboard.
 The salt prevents the growth of bacteria and other organisms that can cause spoilage.

-Like salty condiments, pickles do just fine out of the fridge.
-The sodium filled water they spend their lives in acts as a natural preservative.
-Speaking of extras: Curious which ketchup, mustard, and mayo brands are the best bets for your body?
+Like salty condiments, pickles do just fine outside the fridge.
+The sodium-filled water they spend their lives in acts as a natural preservative.